Getting Ready for Camp

 The test includes swimming 50 metres and treading water for one minute

-Campers who do not pass or choose not to take the test may have restricted access to deep water and some boating activities
+Campers who do not pass or choose not to take the test will have restricted access to deep water and some boating activities

-Personal flotation devices (PFDs/Lifejackets) are required at all times while boating and are provided by the camp
+Personal flotation devices (PFDs/Lifejackets) are required at all times while boating and are provided by the camp.
+Campers should label their’s if they choose top bring one.

 Sparrow Lake Camp is committed to inclusion, while also ensuring a safe and supportive environment for everyone.